flatironinstitute/spikeforest_old/docs/blurbs/making-a-recording-public.md

 ```
 kb-snapshot sha1dir://cdc2bd6b5a39223b53b8bd2fcbe8594fc780325e/001_synth --ur --dr --upload-to spikeforest.public
+kb-snapshot sha1://cdc2bd6b5a39223b53b8bd2fcbe8594fc780325e --upload-to spikeforest.public
 ```

 This will upload the contents of this recording directory to a kachery node that is configured to be publically accessible for downloads.
 The `--ur` and `--dr` flags are documented via the `--help` switch.
+The second line is needed to also upload the index of the higher-level directory.
+(In the future we should do this automatically - @wysota)

 Now, anyone can download this dataset via